roeltje788/brum/README.md

 ```

 ### Mode:
 This is the mode that Brum will run in.
+The mode name can be typed directly after 'python3 brum.py' in order to use this mode.
 The different modes are:

 - lookup       :   Brum will analyse a list of ip-addresses (must be a JSON file)
 ```